lightbend-labs/mima/README.md

 FAQ
 -------

-Exception - java.lang.OutOfMemoryError: Java heap space: If you are experiencing out of memory exception you should increase the VM arguments for the initial heap size and the maximum heap size.
-The default values are the `-Xms64m` for for the initial heap size and `-Xmx256m` for the maximum heap size.
+Exception - java.lang.OutOfMemoryError: Java heap space: If you are experiencing out of memory exception you may need to increase the VM arguments for the initial heap size and the maximum heap size.
+The default values are `-Xms64m` for for the initial heap size and `-Xmx256m` for the maximum heap size.

 Bugs and Feature requests
 -------